-Liquidity risk is defined as the risk of being unable to meet its financial obligations as they fall as a result of insufficient access to liquid funds.
-DKV Belgium's Liquidity Risk Policy is defining a clear framework for liquidity risk management.
-The main risk identified is a short time liquidity risk for ongoing claims payments.
+Liquidity risk is defined as the risk of being unable to meet its financial obligations when due as a result of insufficient access to liquid funds (including in crisis situations).
+DKV Belgium's Liquidity Risk Policy defines a clear framework for liquidity risk management.4 The main risk identified is a short-term liquidity risk for ongoing claims payments.
+Liquidity risk could also arise when a given asset cannot be traded quickly enough to serve operational expenses or claims above the liquidity buffer.
+DKV maintains a strong liquidity position to meet short-term payment obligations to absorb claims/expenses by buffering cash.
+DKV holds assets which can be sold quickly and with minimum risk in case of emergency.